An aerial image of a sunrise over tropical rainforest in Cambodia.

 By all accounts, 2023 was a mixed bag for rainforests.
 We had some positive outcomes like reduced deforestation in the Amazon, particularly in Brazil and Colombia, and a push for zero deforestation by…

-Nature-Inspired Jewellery Preserving the Amazon Rainforest
+Nature-inspired jewellery preserving the Amazon Rainforest

 AMARNO, an Association of Women Artisans of the Northeastern Region, comprises 36 Indigenous Awajún women dedicated to revitalising their ancestral knowledge and traditions through bio-jewellery.
 Their craft not only supports their families but also contributes to the preservation of the…